 - You may work individually or with a partner in a two-person team.
+Both team members should meet the eligibility criteria stated in Rule 4 above.
 If you plan to work in a team, each team member must complete and submit a separate entry form.

 - Your cartoon may contain one to six panel(s), with no more than four panels in a row.
 You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .tif, .jpg, .png, or .pdf.
 The images must be high resolution (at least 300 dpi), and the width should be at least 1200 pixels (with output size of 4 inches).
 We will not accept animations or videos.

 - Images should be submitted by uploading them to morgridge.org/cartooncontest.

 - Submissions are limited to one image per artist or two-person team.